tusharbhutt/Endless-Nodes/README.md

 `git clone https://github.com/tusharbhutt/Endless-Nodes`

-If installed correctly, you should see an menu choice in the main ComfyUI menu that look like this:
+If installed correctly, you should see a menu choice in the main ComfyUI menu that look like this:

 Endless 🌊✨